 The history of whiskey fun!

 To commemorate this event and other local history, Allegany Museum hosts its annual Whiskey Rebellion Celebration.

 2016 saw the inaugural Friday evening Fest, and it was an overwhelming success.
 A capacity crowd thronged the Museum’s historic ballroom and enjoyed tastings of whiskey and other spirits, music by Grand Ole Ditch, historic re-enactments, a colonial ‘pub’ room providing authentic colonial games, photos with ‘President Washington’, canapés, presentations of cigar/whiskey pairings and free cigars.

 The Museum also mounted an exhibition of historic whiskey bottles, jugs, and ephemera at the event and in the weeks before and after.

-Enjoy all of this and more at the 2017 Whiskey Rebellion Fest!
+Enjoy this and more at the 2019 Whiskey Rebellion Fest!